-Policy Goal 3.6 State funding is appropriated to support child-serving agencies with providing specialized services and a continuum of care for sex trafficked children.
+State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The California state legislature made appropriations during the 2021-2022 legislative session to fund the development and provision of specialized services through state child serving agencies, specifically through the Commercially Sexually Exploited Children Program.11
+The California state legislature made appropriations during the 2023-2024 legislative session to support the development of grants to fund services for human trafficking victims, including survivors of child sex trafficking.
+Further, appropriations were made during the 2023-2024 legislative session to fund the development and provision of specialized services through state child serving agencies, specifically through the Commercially Sexually Exploited Children Program.30